ir8jim/Bot-HandOff/README.md

 `{customerStartHandoffCommand: process.env.CUSTOMER_START_HANDOFF_COMMAND}`

 customerStartHandoffCommand is optional.
 This is the command that a user (customer, not agent) can type to start the handoff which will queue them to speak to an agent.
 The default command will be set to `"help"`.
 Regex is used on this command to make sure the activation of the handoff only works if the user types the exact phrase provided in this property.

+#### customerEndHandoffCommand
+`{customerEndHandoffCommand: process.env.CUSTOMER_END_HANDOFF_COMMAND}`

+customerEndHandoffCommand is optional.
+This is the command that a user (customer, not agent) can type to stop waiting for or interacting with and agent.
+The default command will be set to `"quit"`.
+Regex is used on this command to make sure the activation of the handoff only works if the user types the exact phrase provided in this property.

+#### captureConversatons
+`{captureConversations: process.env.CAPTURE_CONVERSATIONS}`

+captureConversatons is optional.
+This command can be used to stop all recording of customer conversations by setting this to `"false"`.
+The default command will be set to `"true"`.

 #### Required environment variables:
 ```